Gen. Oliver Otis Howard thought he was fighting the Civil War to preserve the Union, not to free any slaves.

 Johnson viewed Oliver Otis Howard as a fanatic, and tried to stymie him at every turn.
 Howard eventually concluded southerners were still fighting the Civil War and wouldn’t change their attitudes.
 So he turned his energies to education, and he established a school that bears his name today – Howard University.
 He served as president from 1869-1874.

-The school, located on three acres in Washington, D.C., began classes in 1867 with five students, all daughters of the school’s white founders.
+Howard University started on three acres in Washington, D.C.
+Classes began in 1867 with five students, all daughters of the school’s white founders.
 Though it emphasized teacher training, Howard added a law school, a medical school and a seminary under its first president.

 Eventually, black students and faculty would outnumber whites, and Howard today produces more black doctorates than any other university.
-Alumni include Toni Morrison, Andrew Young and Thurgood Marshall.
+Alumni include Toni Morrison, Andrew Young, Kamala Harris and Thurgood Marshall.

 Oliver Otis Howard’s efforts on behalf of the former slaves earned him plenty of enemies, and they got him charged with corruption in running the Freedmen’s Bureau.
 After years of litigation the courts exonerated him, but he nearly went bankrupt paying his lawyers.
 And in 1872, Congress abolished the Freedmen’s Bureau.